 Please read ALL the documents enclosed within the Colonoscopy Package carefully.
 Failure to follow the instructions may result in the cancellation of your procedure.
-This package contains 5 pages.

 If you have any questions or require further information, please contact the clinic and one our staff members will be happy to assist you.